Helping Children and Families Navigate Life

 Finding volunteers can be complicated enough, but with difficult behaviors in classrooms, it can be even harder.

+Maybe your church likes the idea of getting families involved in foster care, but you know that sometimes children in foster care have tough behaviors.
+Or perhaps you want to minister to families that have difficult histories, but again… those tough behaviors.
 Finding volunteers for children’s ministry programs is difficult enough, but what about when children with difficult behaviors start showing up?
 How can you love these children (and their families) while not running off your already worn out volunteers?
 And how do you show these children, who have often experienced neglect from their parents, that God loves them?
+We are here to help!

 Grab a cup of coffee and give yourself some grace!